-Amendments to the City's Zoning Code are required to address community care facilities and update the City's definition of family to be consistent with State law.
+Amendments to the City's Zoning Code are required to remove constraints to housing for people with disabilities by addressing regulations for group homes-address community care facilities-and updatinge the City's definition of family to be consistent with State law.
 The City has not adopted the current edition of the California Building Code (2022).

-The Housing Element includes Program 12 to amend the Zoning Code to address community care facilities, amend the City's definition of family, and adopt the current edition of the California Building Code.
+The Housing Element includes Program 12 to amend the Zoning Code to address regulations for group homes community care facilities, update amend the City's definition of family, and adopt the current edition of the California Building Code.